Ice One

-Sebastiano Ruocco (born May 16, 1966), better known by his stage name Ice One, is an Italian rapper, beatmaker and writer from Turin, Italy.
+Sebastiano Ruocco (born May 16, 1966), known professionally as Ice One, is an Italian rapper and record producer.
+He was born and raised in Turin, Italy.
 Ice One is one of the pioneers of Italian underground hip hop, having started to perform in 1982.

 During his career, Ice One worked with two of the most important Italian hip hop groups of the nineties, Colle der Fomento (founded with Danno & Masito, 1994-1999) and Assalti Frontali (1999).